-4. EQUIPMENT
+4.2 Equipment

-- 4.1 All Events - 4.1.1 Skaters may choose to use traditional quad roller skates with four wheels on two axles, one under the ball of the foot and one under the heel; or skate with two, three, four or five wheels under the center of the foot. - 4.2 Artistic Events - 4.2.1 Female skaters wear skirted leotards and sheer hose or tights.
-Male skaters may wear jumpsuits or stretch pants with leotard tops or shirts and ties.
-For local competitions, appropriate sweat suits or warm-up suits are permissible.
+- 4.2.1 Skaters may choose to use traditional quad roller skates with four wheels on two axles, one under the ball of the foot and one under the heel; or skate with two, three, four or five wheels under the center of the foot. - 4.2.2 Competitors wear shorts and matching short-sleeved shirts or one-piece, short-sleeved outfits.
+Bare midriff uniforms are prohibited.
+Jeans or sweat suits may be substituted in local competitions.
+All members of a relay team must wear identical outfits.